-‘Gladiator’ Julio Cesar wants back in domestic Colosseum after Celtic Clash – eyeing up McGlinchey remtach - Irish Boxing
+‘Gladiator’ Julio Cesar wants to compete in the domestic Colosseum- eyeing up McGlinchey rematch - Irish Boxing

-‘Gladiator’ Julio Cesar wants back in domestic Colosseum after Celtic Clash – eyeing up McGlinchey remtach
+‘Gladiator’ Julio Cesar wants to compete in the domestic Colosseum- eyeing up McGlinchey rematch

-Julio Cesar [3(1)-4(3)] believes a rematch with Sean McGlinchey could just be around the corner.
+Julio Cesar Carvalho [3(1)-4(3)] believes a rematch with Sean McGlinchey could just be around the corner.

-Belfast’s Angolan-born super middle stopped the Commonwealth Games medal winner in late 2019 to complete a career transformation.
+Belfast’s Angolan-born super middle stopped the Commonwealth Games medalist in late 2019 to complete a career transformation.

 ‘The Gladiator’ went from away day risk taker to domestic name with a Celtic Title win on Celtic Clash 10 and could now face an intriguing return.

-Derry’s ‘Mummy’s Bhoy’ has been seen back training with Daniel Anderson and, speaking to Irish-boxing.com, Cesar confirmed he has mentioned as a future foe.
+Derry’s ‘Mummy’s Bhoy’ has been seen back training with Daniel Anderson and, speaking to Irish-boxing.com, Cesar confirmed he has been mentioned as a future foe.

-The Boxing Ireland 168lbs fighter first has to successfully navigate a fight on the Alicante hosted Celtic Clash 11, from there he wants to ramp things up rather quickly.
+The Boxing Ireland 168lbs fighter first has to successfully navigate a fight on the Alicante hosted Celtic Clash 11 card, from there he wants to ramp things up rather quickly.

 He is open to the kind of domestic fights the Celtic Clash series is famed for and any makeable fights between middle and super middle.